The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Good and bad dissections of the hypersimplex and the amplituhedron

 Now we claim that the positroid associated to $\pi^{(3)}$ is loopless.
 In general there is an easy geometric way of recognizing when a matroid $M$ is loopless from the polytope $\Gamma_M$: $M$ is loopless if and only if $\Gamma_M$ is not contained in any of the $n$ facets of the hypersimplex of the type $x_i = 0$ for $1 \leq i \leq n$.
 Since $\Gamma_{\pi^{(3)}}$ arises as the codimension $1$ intersection of two full-dimensional matroid polytopes contained in $\Delta_{k+1,n}$ it necessarily meets the interior of the hypersimplex and hence the matroid must be loopless. \end{proof}

-\begin{remark} Recall that the T-duality map is well-defined on positroid cells whose matroid is connected, and more generally, loopless. \cref{prop_hyp1} implies that if we consider two cells $S_{\pi^{(1)}}$ and $S_{\pi^{(2)}}$ of $Gr^+_{k+1,n}$ whose matroid is connected and whose moment map images (necessarily top-dimensional) intersect in a common facet, then that facet is the moment map image of a loopless cell $S_{\pi^{(3)}}$.
+\begin{remark} Recall that the T-duality map is well-defined on positroid cells whose matroid is connected, and more generally, loopless. \cref{prop_hyp1} implies that if we consider two cells $S_{\pi^{(1)}}$ and $S_{\pi^{(2)}}$ of $Gr^{\geq 0}_{k+1,n}$ whose matroid is connected and whose moment map images (necessarily top-dimensional) intersect in a common facet, then that facet is the moment map image of a loopless cell $S_{\pi^{(3)}}$.
 Therefore we can apply the T-duality map to all three cells $S_{\pi^{(1)}}$, $S_{\pi^{(2)}}$, and $S_{\pi^{(3)}}$. \end{remark}

-\begin{conj} Let $S_{\pi^{(1)}}$ and $S_{\pi^{(2)}}$ be two positroid cells in $Gr^+_{k,n}$ corresponding to coloopless permutations $\pi^{(1)}$ and $\pi^{(2)}$.
-Let $\dim Z^\circ_{\pi^{(1)}}=\dim Z^\circ_{\pi^{(2)}}=2k$ with $Z_{\pi^{(1)}}\cap Z_{\pi^{(2)}}= Z_{\pi^{(3)}}$, where $S_{\pi^{(3)}}\subset G^+_{k,n}$ is such that $\dim Z^\circ_{\pi^{(3)}}=2k-1$.
+\begin{conj} Let $S_{\pi^{(1)}}$ and $S_{\pi^{(2)}}$ be two positroid cells in $Gr^{\geq 0}_{k,n}$ corresponding to coloopless permutations $\pi^{(1)}$ and $\pi^{(2)}$.
+Let $\dim Z^\circ_{\pi^{(1)}}=\dim Z^\circ_{\pi^{(2)}}=2k$ with $Z_{\pi^{(1)}}\cap Z_{\pi^{(2)}}= Z_{\pi^{(3)}}$, where $S_{\pi^{(3)}}\subset G^{\geq 0}_{k,n}$ is such that $\dim Z^\circ_{\pi^{(3)}}=2k-1$.
 Then $\pi^{(3)}$ is a coloopless permutation. \end{conj}

-\begin{remark} \cref{prop_amp1} guarantees that if we consider two positroid cells with top-dimensional images in the amplituhedron $\mathcal{A}_{n,k,2}$, which have a facet in common, then the positroid cell corresponding to this facet is coloopless and therefore we can apply the T-duality map to it. \end{remark}
+\begin{remark} \cref{prop_amp1} guarantees that if we consider two positroid cells with top-dimensional images in the amplituhedron $\mathcal{A}_{n,k,2}(Z)$, which have a facet in common, then the positroid cell corresponding to this facet is coloopless and therefore we can apply the T-duality map to it. \end{remark}

-Finally we arrive at a conjecture connecting good dissections of hypersimplex and amplituhedron, which we confirmed experimentally. \begin{conj} Let $\{S_{\pi}\}$ be a collection of cells of $Gr^+_{k+1,n}$.
-Then this collection gives a good triangulation (respectively, good dissection) of $\Delta_{k+1,n}$ if and only if the collection $\{S_{\hat{\pi}}\}$ of cells of $Gr^+_{k,n}$ gives a good triangulation (respectively, good dissection) of $\mathcal{A}_{n,k,2}$. \end{conj}
+Finally we arrive at a conjecture connecting good dissections of hypersimplex and amplituhedron, which we confirmed experimentally. \begin{conj} The collection of positroid polytopes $\{\Gamma_{\pi}\}$ is a good tiling (respectively, good dissection) of $\Delta_{k+1,n}$ if and only if, for all $Z \in \Mat^{>0}_{n,k+2}$, the collection of T-dual Grasstopes $\{Z_{\hat{\pi}}\}$ is a good tiling (respectively, good dissection) of $\mathcal{A}_{n,k,2}(Z)$. \end{conj}